 Psychotherapy is notably quiet on the issue of stress.
 In fact, we’ve come across many therapists’ postings on the internet specifically dedicated to the topic of stress reduction wherein the therapist recommend the very same things you might hear on the news or from a co-worker; in other words, having little to say on the matter, they defer.

 We’ve come to believe that no small part of the paucity of helpful dialogue on stress-reduction has to do with our particularly American (and this is quite true in New York) relationship with stress–which is to say that we’re rather attached to our stress.
 Stress goes hand-in-hand with success, with living a full life, and raising children.
 And so we talk about stress in ways that perpetuate this attachment.
 We’re convinced we need it in order to keep up with our lives and so we don’t want to give it up.

-I suspect you’ll find it unsurprising that I don’t share the view that stress is something we need.
-But I am aware that if we give it up (and I think giving stress up–not moderating or reducing it is what’s needed) we’ll need to learn very different ways of getting our work done, raising our children, and managing our time.
+We suspect you’ll find it unsurprising that we don’t share the view that stress is something we need.
+But we are aware that if we give it up (and we think giving stress up–not moderating or reducing it is what’s needed) we’ll need to learn very different ways of getting our work done, raising our children, and managing our time.
 In a sense, the challenge is less learning to relax (taking up tennis, meditating) than learning to be relaxed–dealing with the awkward, uncomfortable feelings and the new challenges that arise from getting through the day sans stress.